Super chocolatey and choked full of Andres Chocolate Mints, these Peppermint Mocha Cookies are sure to be a new Christmas favourite.

 These Peppermint Mocha Cookies combine all the things I love: chocolate, coffee, Andes Chocolate Mints, and fun sprinkles!
-The cookies are a soft-baked chocolate cookie that are quite reminiscent of brownies, and then their dipped in white chocolate (my favourite is Valrhona, but whatever you can find will work), and then decked out with some festive sprinkles.
+The cookies are a soft-baked chocolate cookie that are quite reminiscent of brownies, and then they’re dipped in white chocolate (my favourite is Valrhona, but whatever you can find will work), and then decked out with some festive sprinkles.
 I opted for a more wintery colour scheme with the sprinkles, largely because everywhere was sold out of red+green and I already had these on hand.

 How to Make Soft Baked Chocolate Cookies